nodejs/node/doc/api/quic.md

 // Create the QUIC UDP IPv4 socket bound to local IP port 1234 const socket = createQuicSocket({ endpoint: { port: 1234 } });

-// Tell the socket to operate as a server using the given
-// key and certificate to secure new connections, using
-// the fictional 'hello' application protocol. socket.listen({ key, cert, alpn: 'hello' });

 socket.on('session', (session) => {
   // A new server side session has been created!